"You say you love me, but are you willing to give up misogyny for me?"

 I wish I had said any of these things, but I said nothing.
 I tried, but I couldn’t find the strength or words.
 The weight of his power and dominance in that scenario (backed by patriarchy) was suffocating.
 I cried while driving home.

 Looking back, I can hardly believe how small that conversation made me feel.
-I feel such grief for that version of me who did not have enough safety or courage to stand up against the toxic masculinity in my relationship and had enough internalized misogyny that she thought she would be being “dramatic” if she “made a big deal out of it” - “it” being a misogynistic comment that I was supposed to take in stride, even as a compliment.
+I feel such grief for that version of me who did not have enough safety or courage to stand up against the toxic masculinity in that relationship and had enough internalized misogyny that she thought she would be being “dramatic” if she “made a big deal out of it” - “it” being a misogynistic comment that I was supposed to take in stride, even as a compliment.